jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 Static analysis for `elixir` files for enforcing code consistency.

-- Searches _downward_ from the project root, so it should work for most projects, including umbrella projects with a single credo config.
-The `cwd` parameter may be overwritten for other project structures such as to search upwards for umbrella projects with per-application configurations.
+- Searches upwards from the buffer to the project root and tries to find the first `.credo.exs` file in case nested credo configs are used.
+- When not using a global credo install, the diagnostic can be disable with a conditional checking for the config file with `utils.root_has_file('.credo.exs')`

 ##### Usage